meta-soul/MetaSpore/demo/dataset/README.md

 ## Ali-CCP
 In this section, we will introduce how to process [Ali-CCP](https://tianchi.aliyun.com/dataset/dataDetail?dataId=408) dataset.
 Original dataset is very large, we will use two subset of this data provided by [PaddleRec](https://github.com/PaddlePaddle/PaddleRec):
-* **(small subset)[https://github.com/PaddlePaddle/PaddleRec/tree/master/datasets/ali-ccp]**: a dataset contains 10,000 training and test samples approximately.
+* **[Small subset](https://github.com/PaddlePaddle/PaddleRec/tree/master/datasets/ali-ccp)**: a dataset contains 10,000 training and test samples approximately.
-* **(large subset)[https://github.com/PaddlePaddle/PaddleRec/tree/master/datasets/ali-cpp_aitm]**: a dataset contains 38,000,000 training and 43,000,000 test samples approximately.
+* **[Large subset](https://github.com/PaddlePaddle/PaddleRec/tree/master/datasets/ali-cpp_aitm)**: a dataset contains 38,000,000 training and 43,000,000 test samples approximately.

 ### Download Data
 Assuming we are in root directory of this project, we can execute the following commands to download these two versions of Ali-CCP dataset and upload them into your S3 bucket.